univention/container-listener-base/README.md

 ### One off preparation

-Copy `.env.example` to `.env` and adjust as needed.
+Copy `docker-compose.override.yaml.example` to `docker-compose.override.yaml` and adjust as needed.

-Alternative: Ensure that the environment variables are set.
+Alternative: Ensure that the environment variables are set to your needs.

 ### Connect to locally running `ldap-server`